Sep 18, 2016

 – I’m generally more in my head.
 My emotions are not very readily accessible to me.

-– I think that I am different than most men.
+– I think that I am different from most men.

 – I’m not good at making my needs a priority.
 I tend to put other people before myself.